How to Obtain Your Transfer Course Approval

 What about language courses?
 Can I fill my language requirement with a transfer course?

 Credit for language courses is approved on a provisional basis.
 One course credit for beginning language may be granted if the department determines after the class that you have progressed beyond the 102 level in the language.
 Credit for other language classes (e.g. 107, 108, etc.) is also dependent on departmental assessment after you complete the transfer class.
 Note that language classes must have a minimum of 60 hours and meet for at least 4 weeks.
-So if you want to take a language class, remember that everything depends on the Princeton test that you take when you return to campus.
+So if you want to take a language class, remember that your summer course credits transferring depends on you passing the Princeton placement test that you take when you return to campus.

-Will my transfer grade show up on my transcript?
+Will my transfer grade show up on my Princeton transcript?

 No. In order to get any credit, you must get a grade of C or higher (a C- is not acceptable for credit).
 After we receive your transfer transcript, your transfer grade will be turned into a “T” for transfer credit when it appears on your Princeton transcript, and it will not go into your GPA. *Note that many grad schools and scholarship applications require transcripts from every school you attend, so these transfer grades won’t really disappear.